-One study showed that osmotic cytolysis by irrigation with sterile water can be used to destroy tumor cells20, and another study suggested sterile water irrigation after TUR
+One study showed that osmotic cytolysis by irrigation with sterile water can be used to destroy tumour cells, 20 and another study suggested sterile water irrigation after TUR surgery as an alternative to intravesical chemotherapy.
+21 However, there are reports suggesting that distilled water can cause electrolyte imbalance and serious complications, such as intravascular hemolysis and death.
+22,23

 In rectal cancer, the main cause of local recurrence after curative operation has been found to be implantation of viable shed cancer cells.
 Local recurrence did not occur when saline irrigation was performed 20 times with a 30 ml enema syringe before anastomosis of the remnant rectum, but recurrence was observed in 11% of patients without irrigation.

-24 In another rectal cancer meta-analysis study, normal saline wash out showed better reduction in local recurrence than cetrimide, povidone-iodine, and formalin solution wash out and irrigation volume of 1500mL had better results than volume of less than 1500mL, indicating efficacy of saline irrigation.
-25
+In another rectal cancer meta-analysis study, normal saline washout showed better reduction in local recurrence than cetrimide, povidone-iodine, and formalin solution washout and irrigation volume of 1500 ml had better results than volume of less than 1500 ml, indicating efficacy of saline irrigation.

 Originally, the purpose of physiological saline perfusion was to achieve hemostasis and clot removal in bladder hemorrhage.
-However, the authors speculated that continuous saline irrigation after TUR surgery could safely reduce the recurrence rate compared to the other methods if it can remove floating tumor cells and prevent implantation in the bladder wall although continuous saline irrigation cannot destroy cancer cells or remove residual cancer cells.
+However, the authors speculated that continuous saline irrigation after TUR surgery could safely reduce the recurrence rate compared to the other methods if it can remove floating tumour cells and prevent implantation in the bladder wall, although continuous saline irrigation cannot destroy cancer cells or remove residual cancer cells.

-Onishi et al.26 stated that recurrence-free rates at 1, 3, and 5 years were 76.7%, 67.3%, and 61.3%, respectively, in the continuous saline irrigation group (n = 123) and 81%, 58% and 58%, respectively, in the MMC instillation group (n = 115), indicating that there was no significant difference between the two groups.
+Onishi et al stated that recurrence-free rates at one, three, and five years were 76.7%, 67.3%, and 61.3%, respectively, in the continuous saline irrigation group (n=123) and 81%, 58%, and 58%, respectively, in the MMC instillation group

+(n=115), indicating that there was no significant difference between the two groups.
 Thus, the study insisted that saline irrigation is not inferior to MMC in terms of efficacy in reducing recurrence in bladder cancer.

-In a recently published study, Onishi et al.27 reconfirmed that there was no significant difference in the 5-year recurrence-free rates of 62.6% and 70.4% (log-rank test P = 0.53) between the continuous saline irrigation group (n = 114) and the MMC instillation group (n = 113) through a randomized controlled trial.
+In a recently published study, Onishi et al reconfirmed that there was no significant difference in the five-year recurrence-free rates of 62.6% and 70.4% (log-rank test p=0.53) between the continuous saline irrigation group (n=114) and the MMC instillation group (n=113) through a randomized controlled trial.

-In this study, we assessed the effects of continuous saline irrigation in the OCSI group and compared this group with the no irrigation group, and the results showed that continuous saline irrigation was effective in preventing early recurrence.
+In this study, we assessed the effects of continuous saline irrigation in the OCSI group and compared this group with the no irrigation group.
+The results showed that continuous saline irrigation was effective in preventing early recurrence.

-This study was performed at a single institution, the number of patients included was small, and the follow-up period was short; therefore, only early recurrence was observed up to 1 year after surgery, and there was a limitation that it was performed retrospectively.
-It is suggested that prospective, multicenter, long-term follow-up studies with more patients are needed in the future.
+This study was performed at a single institution, the number of patients included was small, and the followup period was short; therefore, only early recurrence was observed up to one year after surgery, and there was a limitation that it was performed retrospectively.
+Prospective, multicentre, long-term followup studies with more patients are needed in the future.